Product shortcodes

 [products limit="3" columns="3" best_selling="true" ]

-In this example, we’ll display the newest products first – four products across one row.
-To accomplish this, we’ll use the Post ID (which increases incrementally with new posts, and is generated when the product page is created), along with the order and orderby command.
-Since you can’t see the Post ID from the frontend, the ID#s have been superimposed over the images.
+In this example, we’ll display the newest products first — four products across one row.
+To accomplish this, we’ll use Post ID (which increases incrementally with new posts, and is generated when the product page is created), along with the order and orderby command.
+Since you can’t see the Post ID from the front end, the ID numbers have been superimposed over the images.

 [products limit="4" columns="4" orderby="id" order="DESC" visibility="visible"]